The search committee finally found him.

 When choosing a new elder or a new pastor and the wife he is married to, it is important to approach that choice with prayer and wisdom.
 If there are red flags showing in either of them, then an eldership and a congregation must be wise and take that into consideration.

 There is a reason that Paul wrote these words to Timothy, exhorting him clearly that ministry is always joined with a spouse.
-A spouse that is not trustworthy is going to cause issues.
-There are many places in the kingdom for this couple to serve, it just may mean that leadership ministry might not be best at this time.
-There is always grace and room to grow, but the season may not be right.
-Making compromises on this issue has caused many a congregation unnecessary heartache.
+If either of them is not trustworthy it is going to cause issues.
+Both need to be followers of Christ that are “worthy of respect.”
+As we see with Timothy this can be found in both young leaders and older leaders.
+There is grace to grow.
+But too many concessions on this issue has caused many a congregation unnecessary heartache.

 A husband and wife can make a great power team for the church, blessing many.
 Their contribution is each unique.
 When you hire a pastor or choose an elder, he and his wife come as a package deal.
 It’s just the way God intended it when he said the two become one.
 It’s a great blessing.
 But when there are character issues and concerns in either one of them, ignoring Paul’s admonition will more often than not will come with a hefty price tag.